nishigori/increment-activator/README.md

-# IncrementGirl.vim
+# IncrementActivator.vim

-The powerful increment activator :older_woman: **Kawaii** :older_woman:
+The [Vim] powerful increment plugin

-## Description

 The behavior is like `<C-a>`, `<C-x>` increment or decrement number by the default [Vim][]

-She has been enhanced to allow increment the list that you have defined
+It has been enhanced to allow increment the list that you have defined

 [Vim]: http://vim.org/